Deyang Sichuan, China Travel Guide

 Dive into Deyang's local heritage and contemporary art.

 Afternoon: Explore local markets and backstreets.
-Evening: Traditional Sichuan Opera if available, or KTV.
+Evening: Traditional Sichuan Opera where possible, or KTV.

 Day 3: Day trip to Shifang City.
 Morning: Travel to Shifang, explore rural landscapes.
 Afternoon: Visit local temples or markets, enjoy Shifang specialties.
 Evening: Return to Deyang or continue to another destination.